 Gear

-All gear has some sort of level.
+All extraordinary gear has some sort of level.
 The level determines many things about the item depending on what it is.
 But the level on all gear tells you about it's quaility.

 Level Quality Description